madskjeldgaard/SpectralTricks/README.md

 # SpectralTricks
 A haskell package adding spectral effects to Tidal

-This package adds all of the common spectral effects from SuperCollider to Tidal as synth parameters.
-Unforunately some of these are a bit heavy on the cpu so sprinkle them gently throughout your code.

 Use:
 1. Download this repo from github
 2. Install the package on your system (using your terminal, cd into the `Cabal-Package` folder and type `cabal install`)